maheshskr179/Coursera_Capstone/README.md

 # Coursera_Capstone
-It is part for the coursera capstone assignment
+It is part of the coursera capstone assignment